Abri de Buys

 Email: aj.debuys@saeon.nrf.ac.za

-Amukelani Maluleke is a PhD student supported by the Expanded Freshwater and Terrestrial Environmental Observation Network, registered with Stellenbosch University under the supervision of Prof. Guy Midgley (Stellenbosch University), Dr Gregor Feig (SAEON/EFTEON) and Dr Christian Brümmer of Thünen Institute in Germany.
+Amukelani Maluleke is currently a technician in the EFTEON team.
+Before this he was a PhD student supported by the EFTEON, registered with Stellenbosch University under the supervision of Prof. Guy Midgley (Stellenbosch University), Dr Gregor Feig (EFTEON Manager) and Dr Christian Brümmer of Thünen Institute in Germany.
 He has completed all of his undergrad and postgrad studies at Wits University where he acquired a background in Geography and Air Quality.

-Over the past four years he has been introduced to Eddy Covariance measurements, firstly during his internship with the Council of Scientific and Industrial Research (CSIR) through the NRF internship programme in 2018 and currently during his PhD fieldwork activities with EFTEON.
+Over the course of his degree he has been introduced to Eddy Covariance measurements, firstly during his internship with the Council of Scientific and Industrial Research (CSIR) through the NRF internship programme in 2018 and currently during his PhD fieldwork activities with EFTEON.
 He has also been privileged to spend the year 2022 at the Thünen Institute under the DAAD exchange program assisting in field work and other Eddy Covariance related activities.
-His PhD seeks to quantitatively understand carbon, water and energy exchange in semi-arid ecosystems, mainly the Savanna and Nama-Karoo biomes using Eddy Covariance flux measurements and remotely-sensed vegetation products and indices.
+His PhD sought to quantitatively understand carbon, water and energy exchange in semi-arid ecosystems, mainly the Savanna and Nama-Karoo biomes using Eddy Covariance flux measurements and remotely-sensed vegetation products and indices.
 Amukelani was born and raised in Soweto and is also a hobbyist photographer with a liking for landscape and wildlife photography.

 Andile holds a Bachelor of Administration from the University of Pretoria.
 Before she joined the EFTEON, she was an intern at the Department of Forestry, Fisheries and the Environment which broadened her knowledge on the environment.
 She is an introvert who enjoys exploring the outdoors.